 “I hope you don’t get diabetes complications like my aunt.”

-People with diabetes are well aware of complications that can happen with the disease.
+People with diabetes are well aware of complications that can happen with the disease, including circulation problems, nerve damage and chronic diabetic wounds.
 You don’t need to highlight them.
 Hold off on sharing stories about complications others you know may have experienced.
 Health care teams and diabetes education programs help guide and support each person with diabetes.
 There have also been many advances in diabetes care that have reduced the rates of complications.
 In 2016, the U.S. Food and Drug and Administration approved the first artificial pancreas.
 Medtronic developed this device with the help of International Diabetes Center research.
 It constantly monitors blood sugar levels.
 It also automatically adjusts the amount of insulin delivered to the body.
 The device delivers more insulin when a person’s sugar level is going up.
 It delivers less when the sugar is headed down.
 That makes it a game-changer for people with type 1 diabetes and their daily challenges of controlling glucose levels.

 These tips were originally published in U.S. News & World Report Aug.
 16, 2016.